digime/digime-sdk-ios/Documentation/guides/Ongoing Access.md

 })
 ```

-One important thing to note here - the `DMEAuthToken` returned in `completion` may not be the same token you have passed in.
+One important thing to note here - the `DMEOAuthToken` returned in `completion` may not be the same token you have passed in.
 This is because the SDK will try to automatically refresh an `accessToken` using a `refreshToken` (both of these contained in `DMEOAuthToken`), generating a new `DMEOAuthToken`.
 This means you should replace your old token with the one you receive in `completion`.

 Under the hood the SDK will trigger data query using the `DMEOAuthToken` which, if valid, will start preparing user's protected resources for access.
 This time however, the user will remain in your app.